voelzmo/codex/aws.md

 ```
 $ make manifest`
 7 error(s) detected:
- - $.cloud_provider.properties.aws.default_key_name: What is your full key name?
+ - $.meta.aws.ssh_key_name: What is your full key name?
- - $.cloud_provider.properties.aws.default_security_groups: What Security Groups?
+ - $.meta.aws.default_sgs: What Security Groups?
- - $.cloud_provider.ssh_tunnel.private_key: What is the local path to the Amazon Private Key for this deployment?
+ - $.meta.aws.private_key: What is the local path to the Amazon Private Key for this deployment?
  - $.networks.default.subnets: Specify subnets for your BOSH vm's network
  - $.properties.aws.default_key_name: What is your full key name?
  - $.properties.aws.default_security_groups: What Security Groups?